-- 1. Registration to participate in a written examination is compulsory and is done by entering the requested data into Osiris no later than 14 calendar days before the examination.
-Students receive examination tickets by email as confirmation of their registration.
-Contrary to the first sentence, for a written examination administered online remotely from the university, a registration period of no later than six calendar days before the examination date applies (COVID-19) - 2.
-Students who have not registered within the term specified in Section 1 may request registration for that examination after this term until no later than three calendar days before the examination by entering the requested data into Osiris.
-The request will be honoured providing that places are available in the room or rooms where the examination is scheduled to take place.
-Students receive examination tickets by email as confirmation of their registration. - 3.
+- 1. Registration to participate in a written examination, including a written examination that is taken online, remotely from the university, is compulsory and is done by entering the requested data into Osiris no later than 6 calendar days before the examination.
+Students receive examination tickets by email as confirmation of their registration. - 2.
 In the event of circumstances beyond a student's control resulting in the student being unable to register for an examination, the Board of Examiners may nevertheless permit the student to participate in the examination. - 3.
 Students who have not registered for the examination and are therefore not included on the list of examinees can report on the day of the examination to the invigilator beginning 15 minutes before the start of the examination until the actual start.
 They will be admitted to the examination room, in the order that they reported to the invigilator, 30 minutes after the start of the examination, if sufficient places are available.
 The loss of 30 minutes of examination time cannot be compensated.
 Students who have been granted late access to the examination will be added to the list of examinees.
 The student participates in the examination subject to the validation of entitlement to participate in the examination. - 4.
 In the situation described in the previous section, if it is found that a student was not entitled to participate in the examination, the examination work will be deemed invalid, it will not be marked.
 The student may subsequently submit an appeal to the Board of Examiners, accompanied by reasons, requesting that the examination work that has been deemed invalid be declared valid and to have it assessed.
-The Board of Examiners will approve the request only in case of exceptional circumstances. - 6.
-Sections 2 and 4 of this article do not apply to a written examination administered online remotely from the university (COVID-19) - 7.
-If unforeseen circumstances or measures, for example as a result of COVID-19, necessitate a change in the form or manner of taking the examination, the original registration period will remain in full force, unless the Dean decides on a different registration period for the benefit of the student (COVID-19)
+The Board of Examiners will approve the request only in case of exceptional circumstances. - 5.
+Sections 3 of this article does not apply to a written examination administered online remotely from the University.

+6. If unforeseen circumstances or measures make it necessary to change the form or manner of taking the examination, the Dean may determine a different registration period in favour of the student.